 LOKI-FACED CERATOPS

-- Jul 3, 2024
+- Jul 4, 2024

 - 2 min read

-As a kid I was always a big fan of triceratops.
-But at that time we knew only of about half the ceratopsian species we know today.
-There was a boom of discoveries of ceratopsids between 1870 and 1925, then very little for almost a century.
-But over the last two decades there have been a bunch of new finds.
 1996 saw the discovery of Zuniceratops, significant for being the earliest-known ceratopsian with brow horns and, it must be noted, discovered by an eight-year-old in New Mexico.
-2006 saw Yinlong, the first known Jurassic ceratopsian, was described, pushing back the lineage's history.
+2006 saw Yinlong, the first known Jurassic ceratopsian, who pushed back the lineage's history.
 In 2010 Sinoceratops was named, representing the first ceratopsid discovered in China.
-In 2013 there was Nasutoceratops, based on recent fossils collected in Utah.
-And in 2019 folks found the remains of Lokiceratops, though that wasn't publicly described until now.
+In 2013 there was Nasutoceratops, with recent fossils collected in Utah amounting to sufficient data to name a novel species.
+And then in 2019 folks found the remains of Lokiceratops, though it wasn't publicly described until now.

 The name reflects those unique elements of the organism's physiology.
 Lokiceraptops means “Loki’s horned face,” making reference to the Norse god of mischief, and rangiformis means “formed like a caribou,” referencing the creature's asymmetrical frill paddles, which are similar to the mismatched antlers of a caribou or reindeer.
 Love it!